matthewhadley/homeassistant-dropback/dropback/DOCS.md

 This Add-on allows you to upload your Home Assistant backups to your Dropbox, keeping your backups safe and available in case of hardware failure.
 Uploads are triggered via a service call, making it easy to automate periodic backups or trigger uploads to Dropbox on demand.

-The inspiration for this Add-on came from https://github.com/danielwelch/hassio-dropbox-sync/ which appears to no longer be maintained.

 You will need to create a Dropbox App and generate an Access Token for this Add-on to work.

 ### Installation